faker-js/faker/docs/guide/upgrading.md

 ### Renamed Locale Definitions

-The following locale definitions have been adjusted to align with fakers locale definition naming standard:
+The following locale definitions have been adjusted to align with Faker's locale definition naming standard:

 | Old                                         | Replacement                                  |
 | ------------------------------------------- | -------------------------------------------- |